-- Would not provide a proportionate response mechanism to address the congestion problem in the Snowy region when compared to the mechanism proposed by the alternative Abolition proposal; - Are not as likely to promote a stable and transparent longer term environment when compared to the environment under the alternative Abolition proposal.
+- Would not provide a proportionate response mechanism to address the congestion problem in the Snowy region when compared to the mechanism proposed by the Abolition alternative; and - Are not as likely to promote a stable and transparent longer term environment when compared to the environment under the Abolition alternative.

-While the Southern Generators' Congestion Pricing proposal is the least costly and disruptive proposal to implement, the Commission considers that when compared to the Abolition proposal, it would provide less certainty to the market in terms of providing a permanent solution to the legacy congestion problem in the Snowy region.
-The Split Snowy Region proposal is relatively more costly and disruptive to implement when compared to the Abolition proposal.
+While the Southern Generators' Congestion Pricing proposal is the least costly and disruptive proposal to implement, the Commission considers that when compared to the Abolition alternative, it would provide less certainty to the market in terms of providing a permanent solution to the legacy congestion problem in the Snowy region.
+The Split Snowy Region proposal is relatively more costly and disruptive to implement when compared to the Abolition alternative.

-The Commission is not satisfied, when assessed against the Abolition proposal, that either the Split Snowy Region proposal or Southern Generators' Congestion Pricing proposal would more effectively promote improvements in competition and efficiency in the NEM, and therefore more effectively promote the long-term interests of electricity consumers.
-Neither the Split Snowy Region proposal nor the Southern Generators' Congestion Pricing proposal, therefore, satisfy the Rule making test better that the Abolition proposal.
+The Commission is not satisfied, when assessed against the Abolition alternative, that either the Split Snowy Region proposal or Southern Generators' Congestion Pricing proposal would more effectively promote improvements in competition and efficiency in the NEM, and therefore more effectively promote the long-term interests of electricity consumers.
+Neither the Split Snowy Region proposal nor the Southern Generators' Congestion Pricing proposal, therefore, satisfy the Rule making test better than the Abolition alternative.